Hear ye, hear ye, says the

 While the command line tool

-towncrier works on Python 3.7+ only, as long as you don’t use any Python-specific affordances (like auto-detection of the project version), it is usable with any project type on any platform.
+towncrier requires Python to run, as long as you don’t use any Python-specific affordances (like auto-detection of the project version), it is usable with any project type on any platform.

 towncrier delivers the news which is convenient to those that hear it, not those that write it.